-- This is located just north of Varsity, and like its neighbor this area is a consistent favorite among local Calgary residents.
+- This is located just north of Varsity, and like its neighbor prednisone order this area is a consistent favorite among local Calgary residents.
 It has a population of just about 7,100 with longtime residents mixing with young families and a student population that loves the proximity to the University of Calgary.
 Here there’s a preponderance of shopping opportunities, headlined by the presence of 4 grocery stores.
 It’s fun, friendly, and very comfy.

 - One of the reasons why Edgemont is so highly desired as a residential community is because it borders the huge Nose Hill Park.
 This if you like running or biking, or have hyperactive dogs, you’ll want to live here in Edgemont just for this park.

 Of course that’s not the only feature that Edgemont residents appreciate.
 Most of the homes here (at 86%) are occupied by the homeowners themselves, and this leads to a very low crime rate.
 Many of the residents also join the community association, and there’s an undeniable sense of camaraderie among the locals.